stevej2608/dash-holoniq-wordcloud/README.md

 ```

-Hover-over word highlighting and tooltips are supported, see the
+Hover over word highlighting and word tooltips are supported, see the
 example [usage.py](./usage.py).

 ### CSS Styling